DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>I should probably not have taken recommendations from friends - not because I hated this or wasn&#x27;t curious, but because I hate to put down a homie&#x27;s favorite artist.
-For what it&#x27;s worth, I really really enjoyed his December EP &lt;em&gt;Beyond Light&lt;/em&gt;.
+For what it&#x27;s worth, I really really enjoyed his December EP *Beyond Light*.
 My problems with this type of electronic music and AU5 are 100% reflective of my problems with the genre as a whole; at this point in my life it all just feels very impersonable.
 Perhaps some of that comes from just knowing the process behind how its made, both from a production standpoint and a business standpoint.
 More likely it&#x27;s a lyrical problem.
 A lot of electronic artists, in my eyes, do not care about the word singers are saying on their songs, and it results in the music equivalent of a early 2010s B sci fi movie where all the budget went towards the CG. </p>
   </div>